-If you attend less than 80 per cent of their possible classes, you may be refused permission to sit for the examination in that subject.
+If you attend less than 80per cent of possible classes, you may be refused final assessment in that subject.

-Why is my University Union card important?
+Why is my University and Union card important?

-All students enrolled for courses leading to degrees and/or diplomas, except those exempt from fees, are issued with a University Union membership card.
+All students enrolled for courses leading to degrees and/or diplomas, except those exempt from fees, are issued with a University and Union membership card.
 Your card must be carried during attendance at the University and shown on request.